 10 Horrifying Diseases You Can Get From Mouse and Rat Droppings

 Nobody wants to deal with mice, especially when they’ve invaded your home or property.
 These small pests might seem harmless at first, but they reproduce at an alarming rate.
 Did you know that just one pair of mice can multiply into over 5,000 within a year?
+When there are many mice present, the risk of property damage and health issues increases significantly.
 By the time you notice their presence, the problem has likely escalated beyond what you can see.

 Mice are more than just an annoyance; they are destructive, invasive, and unsanitary.
+Encountering dead rodents in your home can also pose significant health risks, as they may carry pathogens and attract other pests.
 They can chew through wires, damage insulation, and leave droppings everywhere they go.
 Beyond the mess and the smell, mice carry serious health risks.
-They are known to spread a variety of diseases, some of which can be transmitted to humans through direct contact or by inhaling dust contaminated with their droppings.
+They are known to spread many diseases, including bacterial, viral, and parasitic infections, some of which can be transmitted to humans through direct contact or by inhaling dust contaminated with their droppings.
+Some of these diseases can infect humans, making proper hygiene and handling essential.
+In severe cases, exposure to these pathogens can result in serious illness, requiring prompt medical attention.
+Mice can also transmit diseases to other animals, increasing the risk of outbreaks in multi-pet households or farms.

 The Health Risks of Mice Infestations